SanjivaniS10/Road-Accident-Dashboard-in-Excel/README.md

 📁 Data Source

-The dataset used for this project can be found [here] (add dataset link if public).
+The dataset used for this project can be found
 🧹 Data Cleaning & Transformation

 The data preparation phase focused on ensuring accuracy and consistency: